barryclark/jekyll-now/_posts/2016-5-18-Oh-oh-oh-Data-No-OData.md

 title: Oh, oh, oh Data ?
 No, OData!
 ---

 It's hard to believe, but today I woke up.
 Just trust me, I am not lying, I really woke up.
-I mean the filling when you fell that you had a great sleep, and not just opened your eyes and went to work.
+I mean the feeling when you fell that you had a great sleep, and not just opened your eyes and went to work.

 Anyway.....

 #### Have you heard about `asp.net WEBApi` and new `OData` library for it?

-I hope you know, otherwise, you I am sure you can find more interesting things to waste your precious time on it.
+I hope you know, otherwise, I am sure you can find more interesting things to waste your precious time on it.
 Like watching porn.
 By the way there is a bug-bounty program at Pornhub.
 And I can swear that I think there is a SQL Injection when uploading your homemade videos :)

 Let's go back to the main thread.
 Blowjo...
 Ah, shit... sorry I meant ASP.NET's WebApi OData seems to be a very powerful library, it works great.
 But when you start to model something more than a fancy simple sample you encounter the need to make a lot of code duplication to support multiple entities.
 And because we are "good boys" and "clean" programmers we don't like duplicated codes sections ghosting around in our codes.